asterisk/documentation/docs/Deployment/STIR-SHAKEN/index.md

 1. If the profile name set in `stir_shaken_profile` doesn't exist, skip attestation and continue the call.
 1. If the [attestation](#attestation) `global_disable` flag is true, skip attestation and continue the call.
 1. If the [profile](#profile-object) `endpoint_behavior` parameter isn't `attest` or `on`, skip attestation and continue the call.
 1. If there's no "tn" object matching the caller-id, skip attestation and continue the call.
+With the 18.23.0, 20.8.0 and 21.3.0 releases of Asterisk, the caller-id is canonicalized (everything except 0-9, # and * are removed) before a "tn" object is searched for.
+Previously, the caller-id had to match the "tn" id exactly so a caller-id of "+1234567890" would NOT match a "tn" id of "1234567890".
 1. Finally create and sign the Identity header using the `private_key_file`, `public_cert_url`, `attest_level` and `send_mky` parameters from [tn](#tn-object), [profile](#profile-object) or [attestation](#attestation-object).
 If this fails, the call will be terminated.

 ## References